Phone-GWP-group

 The introduction of resin identification codes (RIC)

-However, by the 1980s, plastics manufacturers had begun to use a similar symbol but with the addition of a number inside.
+However, by the 1980s, plastics manufacturers had begun using a similar symbol, with a number added inside.
 The companies used these symbols to denote the type of plastic – a resin identification code (RIC).

-Due to the nature of the design, many consumers believed that it indicated a product or packaging item was recyclable.
-But all the RIC does is tell plastic manufacturers what type of material the item uses in its manufacture – it does not address recyclability in any way.
+Due to the design, many consumers believed it indicated that a product or packaging item was recyclable, but the RIC does not indicate recyclability in any way; it only tells plastic manufacturers what type of plastic the item uses in its manufacture.

-Due to this, the extended polymer identification system used in China switched away from the well-known design featuring the chasing arrows.
-It instead now uses a solid equilateral triangle.
+Due to this, the extended polymer identification system used in China switched away from the well-known design featuring the chasing arrows, and instead now uses a solid equilateral triangle.

 The bottom of a plastic bottle, showing its recycling code